 Outside of business and the band, how did you get along with Ian Gillan?

 Bernie Torme: Great.
-Can’t say I ever really got to know him much, he always had this indefinable shield around him that kind of kept you from making contact, but a lovely guy, amusing, and great to be in a band with.
+I can’t say I ever really got to know him much.
+He always had this indefinable shield around him that kind of kept you from making contact, but a lovely guy, amusing, and great to be in a band with.
 He never talked down to the band or interfered in how anyone wanted to play or record stuff.
 Very hands-off in terms of all that.
 Really good, he respected the band as musicians and let the band do its thing.
-That made us pretty different to the other groups at that time I think, and it was very individualistic because of the personalities of the people in Gillan.
+That made us pretty different from the other groups at that time, and it was very individualistic because of the personalities of the people in Gillan.
 More like a bunch of diverse renegades than your standard rock band at that time.
 Did you stay in touch with Ian after you had left the group?
-Bernie Torme: Yes, briefly, but not for a while, I saw him, late 80’s or early 90’s I think?
+Bernie Torme: Yes, briefly, but not for a while.
+I saw him, the late ’80s or early 90’s I think?
 We went out for a few drinks, had a laugh.
-Around then he also asked me to write with him, I went to his house, and he came to mine, it all went nowhere though, which was kind of typical of my relationship with Ian.
+Around then, he also asked me to write with him, I went to his house, and he came to mine; it all went nowhere, though, which was kind of typical of my relationship with Ian.
 He was trying to do stuff with Leslie West at that point too.
 Maybe even Jeff Beck?
-Ian had one of his guitars lying around at his place, who knows, maybe he nicked it!
+Ian had one of his guitars lying around at his place; who knows, maybe he nicked it!
 He also asked me to play on an album around then, but that never happened either.
-With Ian and me there always seemed to be a disconnect between what he said he wanted to do and what he actually did do.
-You needed to be “a mind reader” or have an interpreter, and me I’m just a guitar player!
-I also had some weird message later about doing a US tour with him, but I was moving house at the time, I don’t even know if the tour ever happened or if it did who did it.
-I didn’t want to do it in any case, from bitter experience the description would bear no relation to what it actually was.
+There always seemed to be a disconnect between what he said he wanted to do with Ian and me and what he actually did do.
+You needed to be “a mind reader” or have an interpreter, and me, I’m just a guitar player!
+I also had some weird message later about doing a US tour with him, but I was moving house at the time.
+I don’t even know if the tour ever happened or if it did who did it.
+I didn’t want to do it in any case.
+From bitter experience, the description would bear no relation to what it actually was.

 If you think about your time spent with the Gillan band, how would you describe that era in your career?

-Bernie Torme: It’s always hard being in a band where you have a bandleader who is very famous, and everyone else just being just one of the guys in the band.
-That was true in Gillan because basically, Ian was able to do what he wanted to in terms of how it was run.
+Bernie Torme: It’s always hard being in a band where you have a very famous bandleader, and everyone else just being just one of the guys in the band.
+That was true in Gillan because, basically, Ian was able to do what he wanted to in terms of how it was run.
 In Ian’s case, he never really had a great amount of involvement or even interest in the music.
 So, musical interference with the band wasn’t a problem.
 Writing was.
 There were events that Colin would be tearing his hair out, saying, “What are those fucking lyrics?
 Why did he do that?”
-“And he’s messed up the melody because he can’t be bothered”, big star, its par for the course if you know what I mean?
-And apart from all that I definitely had this grey eminence that was always being measured up against what I did.
+“And he’s messed up the melody because he can’t be bothered,” big star, its par for the course, if you know what I mean?
+And apart from all that, I definitely had this grey eminence that was always being measured up against what I did.
 That was from Ian’s fans, who, much as I love them, at the time were like a fucking cult!
 But also from the press and also Ian.
 Ian saw the spirit of Ritchie, who he seemed a bit obsessed with in any guitarist who was also a performer.
-With Ian it was ‘fight or flight’ as soon as I had an opinion that he didn’t agree with, I was being possessed by Ritchie.
-I didn’t see that at the time, of course, I was just me and really wasn’t channelling anyone, most of all Ritchie.
+With Ian, it was ‘fight or flight’ as soon as I had an opinion that he didn’t agree with, Ritchie was possessing me.
+I didn’t see that at the time.
+Of course, I was just me and really wasn’t channelling anyone, most of all Ritchie.
 But that’s the story of my life.
 Ozzy saw me channelling Hendrix!
 But at the point I was in Gillan, it was like Ritchie Blackmore.
-Which is all I kind of heard, from fans & press was, “Richie does this.”
+Which is all I kind of heard from fans & the press was, “Richie does this.”
 And, “Richie does that better.”
 I’m saying, “Well, fuck him.
-He does, yeah, he definitely does Ritchie better.
+He does.
+Yeah, he definitely does Ritchie better.
 But I do me better.”
 You can’t match up to other people, and you shouldn’t even try.
 Be yourself.